IB-Analyst/Python-Boat-Sales-Analysis/README.md

 ## Data

-The following dataset were used:
+The following dataset were used: boat_data

 ## Tools